bhrigu123/classifier/README.md

 ##Options
 `classifier [-dt] [-st SPECIFIC_TYPES [SPECIFIC_TYPES ...]] [-sf SPECIFIC_FOLDER] [-o OUTPUT]`

 	-h --help		show help message and exit
+	-v --version		show version, filename and exit
-	-dt --date				Classify the files by their Creation Date -st --specific-types	Move the specific file extensions into the Specific Folder -sf --specific-folder	Folder to move files with Specific Type -d --directory				The directory whose files you want to classify -o --output				Main directory to put organized folders
+	-et --edittypes		Edit the list of types and formats -t --types		Show the current list of types and formats -dt --date		Classify the files by their Creation Date -st --specific-types	Move the specific file extensions into the Specific Folder -sf --specific-folder	Folder to move files with Specific Type -d --directory		The directory whose files you want to classify -o --output		Main directory to put organized folders

 ###Example
 ######Classify specific file types